eddmann/eddmann.github.io/_posts/2016/2016-01-20-binary-search-trees-in-clojure.md

 ## Contains

-Following a similar traversal pattern found in the insertion algorithm we are able to check if a given value is present in the tree using the following function.
+Following a similar traversal pattern to that found in the insertion algorithm, we are able to check if a given value is present in the tree using the following function.

 ```clojure
 (defn contains? [{:keys [el left right] :as tree} value]